Legal financing: Criticisms

-One concern about litigation funding is that it is costly to the plaintiff, and may take a very large chunk out of plaintiff's eventual settlement or verdict.
+One concern about litigation funding is that it is costly to the plaintiff, and may take a very large chunk out of the plaintiff's eventual settlement or verdict.
 After paying attorney fees and the amount owed to the legal financing company, the plaintiff may receive little or no additional money beyond any amount received from the advance.

 There is some concern that, if widely adopted, litigation finance could prolong litigation and reduce the frequency of settlements of civil lawsuits.
 A study of civil lawsuits published in the Journal of Empirical Legal Studies found that between 80% and 92% of cases settle.
 The study found that most plaintiffs who decided to pass up a settlement offer and proceed to trial ended up recovering less money than if they had accepted the settlement offer.

 The legal financing industry has come under fire from critics for actual and potential legal and ethical violations.
-For example, some companies have been found to violate state usury laws (laws against unreasonably high interest rates), champerty laws (laws prohibiting third parties from furthering a lawsuit for an interest in the recovery), or to require action by the applicant's lawyer that might be unethical under state rules of professional conduct.
+For example, some companies have been found to violate state usury laws (laws against unreasonably high-interest rates), champerty laws (laws prohibiting third parties from furthering a lawsuit for an interest in the recovery), or to require action by the applicant's lawyer that might be unethical under state rules of professional conduct.

 A major criticism of litigation funding is that its cost is disproportionate to the risk accepted by litigation finance companies.
 As lenders thoroughly evaluate claims before they agree to provide financing, they have a very high likelihood of recovering their fee at the conclusion of the plaintiff's case, and further limit potential losses by providing financing in amounts that are relatively small as compared to the plaintiff's anticipated recovery.

 In June 2011, the New York City Bar Association addressed some of the ethical issues raised by lawsuit financing in an ethics opinion about third-party non-recourse legal funding.
-It concluded that with due care a lawyer could help a client obtain legal financing, and that non-recourse litigation financing “provides to some claimants a valuable means for paying the costs of pursuing a legal claim, or even sustaining basic living expenses until a settlement or judgment is obtained.”
-Many lawyers advise clients to pursue legal financing only as a last resort, when other forms of financing are not available.
+It concluded that with due care a lawyer could help a client obtain legal financing and that non-recourse litigation financing “provides to some claimants a valuable means for paying the costs of pursuing a legal claim, or even sustaining basic living expenses until a settlement or judgment is obtained.”
+Many lawyers advise clients to pursue legal financing only as a last resort when other forms of financing are not available.

+In recent years, some high-profile cases have inspired criticism of legal financing.
+For example, an international legal battle financed by UK-based litigation financing firm Therium involved self proclaimed heirs of the Sultan of Sulu and the Malaysian government, which was ordered to pay $14.9 billion as compensation by Spanish arbitrator Gonzalo Stampa.
+The award, which was eventually struck down by the Hague Court of Appeal on June 27, 2023, inspired calls for stronger regulation, over such concerns as corruption, profiteering, and undue foreign influence.
+In 2022, the European Parliament called on the European Commission to introduce regulations covering third-party litigation funding.
+The demand followed a report by German MEP Axel Voss on the same issue.